Autorevision/autorevision/CONTRIBUTING.md

 Other Conventions
 -----------------

+* Signed commits are preferred and signed tags are required.
 * Tabs are preferred to spaces.
 * Do not forget to update the documentation.
 * You generally should *not* assume that any extras, extensions or otherwise non-default commands are available.